stanleymw/hackcmu/res/Level6.md

 Luckily, the Robot Master's recipe for determining this number is still available.
 The readable part of the scroll reads:

-*"There is a variable equal to 20.
-There is a second variable initially equal to four times the first one.
-The robot must travel the product of the two variables minus the second variable."*
+*"There is a variable equal to 6.
+There is a second variable initially equal to twice times the first one.
+The robot must travel the product of the two variables minus 22."*

 It is important to keep in mind that Wasm uses a stack structure for variables and function calls.